Identification of the absorption processes in periodic plasmonic structures using Energy Absorption Interferometry: Identification of the absorption processes in silver periodic absorbers

-In order to identify the absorption mechanisms that can be exploited to improve absorption, we studied two different kinds of plasmonic absorbers using EAI for an excitation whose free space wavelength is 488 nm.
-The first one consists of a silver slab, which is known to support plasmonic surface waves at the frequency studied.
+In order to identify the physical processes that can be exploited to improve absorption, we studied two different kinds of plasmonic absorbers using EAI for an excitation whose free space wavelength is 488 nm.
+The absorbers have been modeled using a full-wave simulation software based on the Method of Moments \cite{Tihon_simu}.
+The first one consists of a silver slab of finite thickness.
+At the frequency studied, silver-air interface is known to support plasmonic surface waves.
 The wave vector associated with that surface wave is slightly evanescent in free space \cite{SPP} and can propagate over long distances due to the relatively good conductivity of silver at this frequency.
 The second absorber corresponds to the structure described in \cite{Ono2005}, but arranged in a square lattice (the original structure is hexagonal).
-It is made of parallel free-standing silver rods whose dimensions can be seen in Figure \ref{fig:absorbers}.
+It is made of parallel free-standing silver rods.
 As explained in \cite{Ono2005}, these rods exhibit very localized resonance when they are excited in the near-field.
 For that reason, they were primarily used for imaging purposes.
 However, since the response of the structure is very local, each wire is expected to support its own independent absorption mode, so that the number of modes available per unit area is expected to be very high \cite{Narimanov2010}.
 Moreover, these absorption modes are expected to be localized, since they are based on the individual resonance of the rods rather than collective oscillations within the array.
+The geometries and their dimensions are illustrated in Figure \ref{fig:absorbers}.

 Both structures are characterized for sources located 10 nm away and whose free-space wavelength is 488 nm.
 The frequency has been chosen to match that of \citep{Ono2005} so that the wire medium exhibits a resonant behaviour.
 At this frequency, the relative permittivity of silver is $\varepsilon_r = -9.12-0.304j$ \cite{Johnson1972}.